 Palahniuk Released A Comic Book Meta-Sequel To His Novel

 The author was convinced to continue Fight Club in comics.
-Set ten years after the ending of the novel, the sequel is told from the restrained perspective of Tyler Durden as he sits in the subconscious of Sebastian.
+It takes place ten years after the events of the novel and is told through the eyes of Tyler Durden trapped in Sebastian’s subconscious.

 He continues his dysfunctional relationship with Marla and falls into the mundane routine of society until Tyler re-emerges to cause chaos.
-On the Orbital In Conversation podcast, Palahniuk stated he was working on Fight Club 3, consisting of ten issues, with the first one being released in 2019.
+On the Orbital In Conversation podcast, Palahniuk stated he was working on Fight Club 3, and planned to release it in ten issues starting in 2019.